hackclub/hackclub/workshops/3D Heatmap/README.md

 df.columns = ['X', 'Y', 'Z']
 ```

-And transform the old column name into something numerical value.
+And also transform the old column name into something numerical value.
 Plots have numerical values on the axis of the plane.

 ```
 df['X'] = pd.Categorical(df['X'])
 df['X'] = df['X'].cat.codes